 THE ACCUSATION SAYS MY NURSING LICENSE WILL BE REVOKED!

 Get on with it Jennifer!
 The Accusation says my nursing license will be suspended or revoked… it says so right there in the Prayer on the last page!!!
 How can you say that it won’t be?

 Well, I can say that your RN license won’t be revoked or suspended because we have defended thousands of nurses with Accusations against their RN licenses and only 2 of them have ever resulted in a revocation or suspension.
 2….out of 1000s.
-If your Accusation was filed for a DUI or other alcohol or drug related conviction, you will not lose your RN license.
+If your Accusation was filed for a DUI or other alcohol or drug-related conviction, you will not lose your RN license.
 If the Accusation involves charting errors, medication discrepancies, or minor patient care issues, you will not lose your license.
 If your Accusation alleges diversion of medication, there is still a 99% chance that you will not lose your license!

-It is true, nurses have their RN license revoked following an Accusation in over 40% of the BRN’s cases, based on the last report.
+It is true, that nurses have their RN license revoked following an Accusation in over 40% of the BRN’s cases, based on the last report.
 As I said before, the Accusation “accuses” you and has established by clear and convincing evidence that you violated the Nurse Practice Act to such an extent that you are no longer safe to practice as a nurse.
 The recommended discipline for such a violation is revocation or suspension of your RN license.
-Those 40% of nurses are losing their licenses for 4 reasons only:
+That 40% of nurses are losing their licenses for 4 reasons only:

 - They didn’t file their Notice of Defense on time.

 - They underestimated the seriousness of the Accusation and tried to handle the case on their own.

 - They hired an attorney who didn’t know what they were doing.

 - The violation was so egregious that revocation was appropriate.